Connecticut Health Foundation Inc

 - Public and private universities

-- Out-of-state organizations (if project benefits Connecticut residents)
+- Out-of-state organisations (if project benefits Connecticut residents)

-Fiscal Sponsorship: Organizations without tax-exempt status must secure a fiscal sponsor with 501(c)(3) status that agrees in writing to seek grants on their behalf.
+Fiscal Sponsorship: Organisations without tax-exempt status must secure a fiscal sponsor with 501(c)(3) status that agrees in writing to seek grants on their behalf.

 Decision Timeline